 First of all: Do athletes need more vitamins?

 Intensive training produces more free radicals within the body, (raised oxygen turnover, inflammation reactions) which can lead to tissue damage as well as contribute to muscle tiredness and cause inflammation.
 For this reason, the answer is yes – an athlete requires double to triple the amount of vitamins compared to a normally active person.
 However, this extra dose should not come from supplements alone.
 Why?
 Isolated vitamins don’t have the same effect as those found as a whole in the foods we eat.
-So the question is, in which foods can we find these vital vitamins and which ones help us fight the flu?
+So the question is, in which foods can we find these vital vitamins?

 The vitamin dictionary